hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 ["dc1", "dc2"]
 ```

-This endpoint does not require a cluster leader, and as such
+This endpoint does not require a cluster leader and
 will succeed even during an availability outage.
-It can thus be
+Therefore, it can be
-a simple check to see if any Consul servers are routable.
+used as a simple check to see if any Consul servers are routable.

 ### <a name="catalog_nodes"></a> /v1/catalog/nodes

-This endpoint is hit with a GET and returns the nodes known
+This endpoint is hit with a GET and returns the nodes registered
-about in a given DC.
-By default the datacenter of the agent is queried,
+in a given DC.
+By default, the datacenter of the agent is queried;
-however the dc can be provided using the "?dc=" query parameter.
+however, the dc can be provided using the "?dc=" query parameter.

 It returns a JSON body like this: